dgestep/big-code-bang/README.md

 ## The Model Projects

+### Gradle Wrapper

+The [Gradle Build Tool](https://gradle.org/) is used to build your application and manage its dependencies.
+It is not necessary for you to download and install Gradle.
+The Big Code Bang project includes the gradle wrapper, which is a script that downloads gradle for you at runtime, along with all other dependencies.
+The first execution of the gradle wrapper scripts will be slower because the gradle wrapper downloads the dependencies that are specified in the build.gradle file.
+Subsequent executions will be fast because the dependencies aren't downloaded again.

 ### Intellij Instructions

 The following describe how to import the Model and REST service projects into the [Intellij IDE](https://www.jetbrains.com/idea/) by JetBrains.

-***

 * Open Intellij and close all opened projects.
 * Choose "Import Project"
 * Browse and select the folder where the model project was generated.
 Using the property values contained within the above server.properties, the model project is located in the /temp/wiley-app/acme-roadrunner folder.
 * Select the "Import project from external model" option and select the Gradle model.
 Click Next.
 * Check the options, "Create separate module per source separate" and "Check Use default gradle wrapper (recommended)"
 * Click Finish